Justice Thomas accepted luxury travel for years from GOP donor, report says - The Boston Globe

 Revised rules adopted by a committee of the Judicial Conference, the courts' policymaking body, seek to provide a fuller accounting.
 The rules took effect March 14.

 Gifts such as an overnight stay at a personal vacation home owned by a friend remain exempt from reporting requirements.
-But the revised rules require disclosure when judges are treated to stays at commercial properties, such as hotels, ski resorts or corporate hunting lodges.
+But the revised rules require disclosure when judges are treated to stays at commercial properties, such as hotels, ski resorts or other private retreats owned by a company, rather than an individual.
 The changes also clarify that judges must report travel by private jet.

-According to ProPublica, Thomas's trips funded by Crow do not appear on his financial disclosures.
+Thomas's trips funded by Crow do not appear on his most recent financial disclosures.
+Since 2004, Thomas has reported only two gifts: one an award from his alma mater Yale Law School and the other a bust of Frederick Douglass given to him by Crow.

-Senate Judiciary Committee Chairman Richard J. Durbin (D-Ill.) vowed in a statement that his panel would take action in response to the ProPublica report, calling the behavior of Thomas "simply inconsistent with the ethical standards the American people expect of any public servant, let alone a Justice on the Supreme Court."
+Ethics experts and court transparency advocates said Thursday that until the change in the regulations in March, the exemption for "personal hospitality" was ambiguous and Thomas arguably did not have to publicly disclose the free flights on Crow's private jet or his regular stays at Crow's luxury retreat in the Adirondacks.

+"Justice Thomas could plausibly claim, and I think has claimed (as have others) that so long as an invitation itself came from a 'person,' not a corporation or business entity, it was 'personal hospitality' and he did not need to report it," Stephen Gillers, a legal ethics expert at NYU School of Law, wrote in an email.

 Durbin and other Democrats renewed calls for the Supreme Court to adopt a strict ethics code that would include a process for investigating alleged misconduct, and some Democrats called on Thomas to resign.